Comprehensive Invention Harvesting, Selection, and IP Protection Decisions Best Practices

 - R&D spending per patent application

-- Percentage of patent applications scored as commercially significant or of important value
+- Percentage of patent applications scored as commercially significant or of substantial value.

 - Percentage of sales protected by patents rights